Best Free Website Monitoring Tools: 7 Options Compared for 2026

 Free Website Monitoring Tools: Comparison Table

-Here is every free monitoring plan that matters in 2026, compared on the features that actually affect your day to day experience.
-Whether you need free URL monitoring for a single site or free uptime monitoring across dozens of endpoints, this table shows what each tool delivers.
+Here is every free URL monitoring tool that matters in 2026, compared on the features that actually affect your day to day experience.
+Whether you need free URL monitoring for a single site or free uptime monitoring across dozens of endpoints, this table shows what each website monitoring service delivers on its free tier.

 Tool Free Monitors Check Interval Status Pages SSL Monitoring SMS/Phone Alerts Commercial Use